JulianNicholls/Modern-React-and-Redux/README.md

 # Modern-React-and-Redux

-Code from the Modern React and Redux couse by Stephen Grider at [Udemy](https://www.udemy.com/course/react-redux)
+Code from the Modern React and Redux course by Stephen Grider at [Udemy](https://www.udemy.com/course/react-redux)

 ## Progress

   107 - Pics app V2, complete

+For now, I have skipped the Youtube browser

 ## Differences from Stephen